Vasu1415/NOSUHackathon/README.md

 The platform supports the creation of personalized practice materials:
 - Users can specify topics they need more practice on.
 - The system generates MCQ-based mini-tests tailored to the user’s preferences and learning needs.

----

-## How We Built It
-- Designed and annotated a synthetic dataset using Cohere's text generation model and the CVAT annotation tool for training a Token Classification/Question Answer classification model.
-- Integrated results from the data extraction pipeline with the feedback pipeline, leveraging LLAMA, GPT-4o, and MISTRAL models to generate constructive feedback and evaluate user responses.
-- Developed dynamic, time-based mini-tests using the same model technologies, based on user-selected topics.
-- Used Postgres as a local database and connected it via Docker.

----

 ## What's Next for StudyBuddy.io
 - Successfully integrate the feedback and data extraction pipelines.